|Difficulty||Medium - High|

 After going through that, in that period of rain is probably a stream, but in the summer is dry, the trail climbs, quite steep in the woods.
 Going up the landscape becomes more and more barren, the trail becomes rocky and, in short, we find ourselves in the middle of the canyon to walk on the rock characterized, in some places, a yellow color due to the presence of lichens.
 From this point his eyes come to embrace the whole valley and enjoy a truly unique and extraordinary far from the typical landscapes of Liguria.

 We come then to a short stretch of the trail, the more narrow, exposed equipped with chains recommend that only experienced hikers.
-In our opinion (simple walkers Sunday) is not particularly difficult if you do not afraid of heights and, of course, is faced with due caution.
+In our opinion this trail has not particularly difficult if you do not afraid of heights and, of course, is faced with due caution.

 The trail then begins to fall and through the woods, and come to another small stream.
 We cross it and continue to the right, along a private property to get to a gate, closing it behind him that we pass as we do with the next.
 From here we follow a yellow ball through a rocky path leads us back to square on the opposite side from where we started.